get on stage at Hoopla!

 hoopla helps you become a professional performer

-People from Hoopla courses have gone on to perform with lots of amazing professional groups across the UK improv scene including Dreamweaver Quartet, The Playground, The Maydays, Project2, The Committee, Breaking & Entering, The RH Experience, Nu Z Land, Music Box, The Inflatables, Beings, Grand Theft Impro, Bumper Blyton, Oxford Imps, Do Not Adjust Your Stage, The London Improvathon, Impromptu Shakespeare Company, Actors Nightmare and more.
+People from Hoopla courses have gone on to perform with lots of amazing professional groups across the UK improv scene including The Comedy Store Players, The Maydays, Impromptu Shakespeare Company, Dreamweaver Quartet, The Playground, Bumper Blyton, Project2, The Committee, Breaking & Entering, The RH Experience, Do The Right Scene, Music Box, The Inflatables, Beings, Grand Theft Impro, Bumper Blyton, Oxford Imps, Do Not Adjust Your Stage, The London Improvathon, Actors Nightmare and more.

 Our students have also written and performed in comedy sketches on BBC3, written for BBC Radio 4 comedy, and appeared on various TV shows including Michael McIntyre’s Comedy Roadshow.
 Many of our teachers also write and perform for TV and Radio comedy including The Tracey Ullman Show on BBC1, BAFTA winning sketch show Class Dismissed and BAFTA winning sitcom People Just Do Nothing.